Mario Tennis: Power Tour

 Mario Tennis: Power Tour, (Note: Known in Japan as Mario Tennis Advance (マリオテニスアドバンス, Mario Tenisu Adobansu)) known as Mario Power Tennis in Europe, is a 2005 role-playing sports game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance.
 It is the sequel to the Game Boy Color version of Mario Tennis.
 While it is the handheld companion to Mario Power Tennis, released on GameCube, with the European release sharing its title, Power Tour lacks connectivity with Power Tennis, unlike how its predecessor features connectivity with its console counterpart on Nintendo 64.
 Power Tour was re-released on the Wii U's Virtual Console in 2014.

+The game received positive reviews from critics, with praise towards its gameplay, presentation, amount of content, RPG elements, and story mode.
+Several critics lauded the game as one of the best Game Boy Advance sports games.

 Gameplay

 The gameplay of Power Tour is similar to Mario Power Tennis’ gameplay.
 Players play tennis with other characters, in both doubles and singles, and there are several mechanics such as topspin, slice, and "Power Shots" (Special Shots in the Japanese version).
 There are both Offensive Power Shots and Defensive Power Shots which are earned further in the game.
 Offensive Power Shots are very powerful attacks; they power-up the ball and when they make contact with another player, they cause an effect such as being knocked back a little bit, running around dazed, etc. Defensive Power Shots can negate the secondary effects of Offensive Power Shots and they can reach balls which normally would be out of reach.
 There are topspin and slice, and topspin has more power than slice, while slice exchanges a tiny bit of power for more curve in the character's shot.
 As well as this, there is also a variety of shots, such as lobs or smashes.

+The game features an in-depth story mode with RPG elements where the player characters can explore a Tennis Academy and interact with other characters, learn and practice tennis in a training area, challenge other tennis players to rise in rank, and compete in tournaments.
+Players can earn experience points from matches and level up to increase their various attributes, where improving those leads to benefits such as more potent shots and increased movement speed in matches.
+In addition to features present in Mario Tennis for the Game Boy Color, Power Tour adds a new area where players can learn a wide assortment of Power Shots by playing various kinds of minigames with multiple difficulty levels, which also increase a specific parameter related to a Power Shot.

+The game additionally features an Exhibition mode where both Mario characters and players of the Tennis Academy can play with or against each other as well as other modes such as an in-depth tennis dictionary with terms related to the sport.